hisacat/Unity-NumberCounter/README.md

 ## Additional Information

 This shader is manually coded and optimized for performance.
-The core logic is located in [Number Counter.cginc](./Assets/HisaCat/Number%20Counter/Shaders/Number%20Counter.cginc) if you’re interested in exploring the code.
+The core logic is located in [NumberCounter.cginc](./Assets/HisaCat/NumberCounter/Shaders/NumberCounter.cginc) if you’re interested in exploring the code.

 Since this shader excludes certain padding areas around the edges, enabling the texture’s `Mipmaps` option won’t cause visual artifacts, which makes it compatible with games like VRChat.
 If you encounter any issues, please let me know through the [Issue](https://github.com/hisacat/Unity-NumberCounterShader/issues) tab!